maddingo/killercoda-scenarios/API_Management/01-deploy-contract/intro.md

-This session demonstrates:
+What you will learn?
+- Building a simple Spring Boot Application exposing a simple REST API
-- API contract generation for servers and
+- API contract generation
-- Client code generation from contracts
+- Deploying the Open Api Spec to an external repository like Maven Central

+Tools:
+- Java, Spring Boot, Maven
+- REST
+- Open API Spec